derthadams/IMDb-to-neo4j/README.md

 | nm0003113 | Derth Adams |
 | ... | ... |

-You can find the IMDb identifier for a person by searching for their profile page on IMDb and looking at the page URL, which has the form
+You can find the IMDb identifier for a person by searching for their profile page and looking at the URL, which has the form

     https://www.imdb.com/name/nm0000000/